ilios/user-guide/courses-and-sessions/courses/sort-objectives.md

+---
+description: Course objectives can be sorted so that the presentation of the objectives occurs in a user-specified order.
+---

 # Sort Objectives

 This is now accomplished in a similar manner to the sorting of Learning Materials, as well as Program Year Objectives and Session Objectives.
 This allows instructional designers to determine a priority ranking of Objectives to be presented to students.